State of M&A Data Rooms — Q2 2026 Read the report →

 Brazilian startups need to present complex documentation—financial projections, GTM plans, product roadmaps, and operational data—professionally to build investor confidence in a competitive market.

-Peony helps Brazilian startups create investor-ready data rooms with AI-powered organization that sets up in minutes instead of weeks.
+Peony — the data room platform 6,800+ customers use — helps Brazilian startups create investor-ready data rooms with AI-powered organization that sets up in minutes instead of weeks.
+For the full six-folder structure investors expect to find inside, see the investor data room guide.

 Conclusion

-Raising capital in Brazil in 2025 requires matching your stage, sector, and execution needs to the right funds.
-The investors on this list are actively deploying, but they're selective.
+Raising capital in Brazil in 2026 requires matching your stage, sector, and execution needs to the right funds.
+Seven of the eight firms on this list are actively deploying — and you now also know which one is not, which is worth a month of saved outreach.
+They're selective.
 Bring round math, GTM clarity, and a clean data room—not just vision.

 Having a professional data room is table stakes for serious Brazil fundraising.
-Peony helps Brazilian startups organize investor materials, track engagement, and securely share sensitive financial and operational data at a fraction of legacy platform costs.
+Peony, trusted by 6,800+ customers, helps Brazilian startups organize investor materials, track engagement, and securely share sensitive financial and operational data at a fraction of legacy platform costs.

 Ready to pitch Brazilian investors?
 Set up your investor data room with Peony in minutes, not weeks.